 1.Pineapple Farms near Rollingstone

-The crimson tops of the pineapple plants when viewed en-masse are impressive, but this close up shows how the pineapples grow on stalks from the plant.
+The crimson tops of the pineapple plants when viewed en-masse are impressive, but the close up shot above shows the pineapples growing on stalks from the plant.

-Best of all is the Service Station just over Rollingstone bridge on the highway sells them.
-They stack them in a wooden box outside the front door and you can choose your own.
+Best of all, they can be purchased at the Rollingstone Service Station on the northern side of the highway bridge.
+You will find them stacked in wooden crates at the front door and you can choose your own.
 A whole world of juicy sunshine for just $3.50.
-If you don’t like pineapples yourself I suggest buying one as a present for someone who does.
+If you don’t like pineapples yourself, buy one as a present for someone who does.

 Need I say more?